UofUEpiBio/defm/README.md

 there are ten different `y` variables, but the person can only have one of them as active (equal to one.)
 We can simulate such data using DEFM.

-We first need to generate the baseline data we will use for the simulation.
-This involves creating a matrix of size 20x10 (so we have 20 time-points,) filled with zeros in all but the first entry:
+We first need to generate the baseline data for the simulation.
+This involves creating a matrix of size 20x10 (so we have 20 time points,) filled with zeros in all but the first entry:

 ``` r
 n   <- 20L